 By Rabbi James Michaels

-Rabbi James Michaels is director of pastoral care at Charles E. Smith Life Communities.
+Rabbi James Michaels is rabbi emeritus of the Charles E Smith Life Communities.